 - Has more protein, fat, fiber, and iron than blueberries.

 - While the berry has been used for liver troubles and diarrhea, its inner bark or roots were a remedy for constipation.

 - A 100 gm serving has 22 percent of your daily requirement for iron.

-- Like all fruit, it has natural sugars, or smart carbs, so you don’t deal with dangers of white sugar.
+- Like all fruit, it has natural sugars or smart carbs, so you don’t deal with the dangers of white sugar.

-- Because of all this power-packed nutrition we put them in the category of powerfoods, like seaweed, spinach and cabbage.
+- Because of all this power-packed nutrition, we put them in the category of superfoods, like seaweed, spinach, and cabbage.

 Nutrients in Saskatoon berries:

-- Has one to four teeny tiny seeds inside which you usually don’t notice.
+- It has one to four teeny tiny seeds inside which you usually don’t notice.

 - Was a staple food for the North American Indian people.
 Tribes held ceremonies and feasts to celebrate the beginning of the Saskatoon harvest.

 - The Cree name for this plant is ‘mis-ask-quah-toomina’ which early settlers shortened to ‘saskatoon.’